-The Group recognises software under this heading, as well as, the agreement signed with MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A. in the month of December 2017, under which it undertakes to develop the necessary actions to ensure that its current clients of the Bonding branch subscribe their policies with SOLUNION as of January 1, 2018, thus leaving MAPFRE Global Risks operate in the Bonding branch.
-The compensation of this agreement amounts to 10 million euros.
+The Group recognises software under this heading, as well as, the agreement signed with MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A. in the month of December 2017, under which it undertakes to develop the necessary actions to ensure that its clients of the Suretyship line of business subscribe new insurance policies with SOLUNION as of January 1, 2018, thus leaving MAPFRE Global Risks operate in the Suretyship line of business.
+At the end of 2018, the amount of this intangible assets reduced by its accumulated amortization is EUR 9,000 thousand.